 It’s fine to pay the minimum in December when you have a lot of other expenses, or if you have just paid a big bill from the garage for your car.
 It’s also fine to pay the minimum to a “cheapish” credit card while you are paying off more expensive debt.

 But if you have been paying the minimum for months and you think it would be difficult to pay more, then this is “the minimum payment trap”.
 It takes a very long while – often 15 or more years – to clear a credit card if you only pay the minimum each month.

-Luckily there is a way out of this trap if you can stop using the card even if you can’t afford to repay a lot more.
+Luckily there is a way out of this trap if you can stop using the card.
 You need to fix your monthly payments at their current level.
-This may not seem likely to work, but see 4 reasons to fix your monthly payments for details about how it does.
+This may not seem likely to work, but it will make a huge difference.